Not Counting on the Count: Why Student Count is Trickier Than You Think

 What changes been proposed in Delaware?

 Legislators and advocates have recognized the need to update how Delaware counts students.
 For instance, the 150th General Assembly considered legislation to change the student, count but it ultimately did not pass.
 The bill proposed Delaware’s current single day unit count system shift to a “Multiple Single Day Count” method.
 This change would allow school districts to participate in an optional mid-year unit count to include students who enrolled after the initial unit count was conducted in September to allow schools to qualify for additional funding.
+UPDATE: A new version of this bill (HB 54) has been introduced this legislative session.
+Similar to the previous proposal, this bill clarifies how to conduct the optional mid-year unit count and how it can be used.

 What do other states do?